CodeSleeve/asset-pipeline/README.md

     'Codesleeve\AssetPipeline\AssetPipelineServiceProvider'
 ```

 We need to make sure your environment is setup correctly because the Asset Pipeline caches assets differently on a production environment than the development environment.
-So it is important that you put your development machine in the `bootstrap/start.php` or your assets will be cached.
+So it is important that you put your development machine in the `bootstrap/start.php`.

 If you're unsure what to put here for your machine name then do a `dd(gethostname());` to find out.

 ```php
   $env = $app->detectEnvironment(array(